-People receive a good standard of care and support at Beacon Lodge.
+People receive a good standard of care and support at Regency House.
 We found a relaxed atmosphere where people looked comfortable and well cared for.
 We saw genuine, warm, and positive interactions between staff and the people they support.
 People are offered regular activities and support to maintain relationships with their loved ones.
 Each person receiving a service has a personal plan which is individualised, detailed and reviewed regularly.
 Staff recruitment practices are robust.
-Staff receive regular training and supervision to enable them to perform their duties.
+Staff receive regular supervision to enable them to perform their duties.
+Staff training and registration with the work force regulator require improvement.
 The management team are approachable and visible in the running of the service with clear governance, auditing, and quality assurance arrangements in place.
-The Responsible Individual (RI) visits the service in accordance with the regulations.
-There is on-going investment in the environment to further enhance people's wellbeing.
+The Responsible Individual (RI) is based at the service and completes required reports in accordance with the regulations.